fabianfrangella/sequelize-repository/README.md

 sum(field, criteria)
 ```

-### Named-Queries
+### Query-Methods
-Named queries are and easy way to generate simple queries without almost any code.
+Query methods are and easy way to generate simple queries without almost any code.
 You just have to write the method signature and parameters and SQRepository will do the rest.

 | Keyword     | Sample              | Sequelize Snippet                                                                  | Returns